panda3d/panda3d-docs/programming/internal-structures/other-manipulation/creating-textures.rst

    .. code-block:: cpp

-      // Assume we already have myImage which is our modified PNMImage PT(Texture) myTexture = new Texture("texture name");
+      // Assume we already have myImage which is our modified PNMImage PT(Texture) my_texture = new Texture("texture name");

-      // This texture now contains the data from myImage myTexture->load(myImage);
+      // This texture now contains the data from myImage my_texture->load(myImage);

-Remember however, that most graphics cards require that the dimensions of texture have to be a power of two. ``PNMImage`` does not have this restriction and Panda will not automatically scale the image when you put it into a texture.
+Remember however, that most graphics cards require that the dimensions of texture have to be a power of two. :class:`.PNMImage` does not have this restriction and Panda will not automatically scale the image when you put it into a texture.